2078 Rayburn HOB

 After college, Tom worked as an asset recovery specialist for a department store chain, but his entrepreneurial spirit remained.
 He saved enough to buy a landscaping business and eventually became a real estate investor.

 In his spare time, Tom was seen riding around on his motorcycle with future wife Julie on board.
 It was on that motorcycle that they left their wedding ceremony and, some days later, saw a “for sale” sign by a winding dirt road in Gordon County.
 They ventured down the road and, after some rewiring and plumbing, they called that small farm house in Ranger their home.
-They still do.

 It wasn’t until his thirties that Tom thought about running for public office.
 News came that an abortion clinic was planning to open nearby.
 Tom supported Julie as she became the founder and president of a peaceful, pro-life organization that opposed the plans.
 The community spoke and the clinic never opened.
 Inspired by their success, Tom discovered the power to do good through public action and ran for the Georgia General Assembly.
-He served there for over seven years.
+He served for more than seven years.

 In the state legislature, Tom used his work experience to craft legislation, such as the Georgia Jobs Act, that would grow the economy and create new job opportunities.
 He understood the simple fact that when a business pays less in taxes it has more money to hire people.
 Tom also gained a reputation for taking on excessive government after working on a zero-based budgeting bill that made state agencies justify every taxpayer dollar they wanted to spend, every year.